-Valuation date June 30, 2012
+Valuation date June 30, 2014

 Actuarial cost method Entry Age Normal

 Amortization method Level percentage, closed

-Remaining amortization period 23 years
+Remaining amortization period 21 years

 Asset valuation method 5-Year smoothed market

 Actuarial assumptions:

 Investment rate of return 7.50%

-Projected salary increase 4.00% to 12.00%
+Projected salary increase 3.75% to 8.00%

 Cost of living adjustment 2.00%

-Includes inflation at 2.75%.
+\ Includes inflation at 2.75%.

-COLAs are currently suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%.
-It is assumed that the COLAs will be suspended for 15 years due to the current funding level of the plans; however, an interim COLA will be granted in five-year intervals while the COLA is suspended.
+\\ COLAs are currently suspended for all state employees, teachers, BHDDH nurses, correctional officers, judges and state police until the aggregate funding level of their plans exceeds 80%.
+It is assumed that the COLAs will be suspended for 13 years due to the current funding level of the plans; however, an interim COLA may be granted in five-year intervals while the COLA is suspended.